erdomke/Innovator.Client/Readme.md

 For security reasons, passwords are automatically stored in memory as `SecureString`.
 In addition, passwords stored in this way can be passed to the `Login` methods

+# Developing

+To build the project, clone or fork the repository and run the `build.ps1` file.
+The `Innovator.Client.sln` solution file can be used to debug and develop the .Net Standard 1.1 build of the library.
+To debug specific features of the other builds, consider using the `Innovator.Client.Net35.sln` or the `Innovator.Client.Net45.sln` file.